Akagi201/solc-align/README.md

 # solc-align

-A tool to align solidity storage and struct to 256 bits to maximizing storage reduction.
+A tool to align solidity contract storage and calldata struct to 256 bits to maximizing storage reduction.

 ## Install